puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/mysql.md

 Edit `/etc/puppetlabs/code/environments/production/manifests/site.pp` to classify the Learning VM with the MySQL server class.
-Using class parameters, specify a root password and set the server's max connections to '1024.'
+Using class parameters, specify a root password and set the server's max connections to '1024'.
+The text below should appear within the `node default` section of the `site.pp` file.
+It will be easier to copy-and-paste the text if you first type `:set paste` in vim.

 {% highlight puppet %}
   class { '::mysql::server':